CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-03.md

     ![](./media/image-27.png)

 ## Review
-In this lab you have completed the following tasks:
+In this lab, you have completed the following tasks:
-- Set Up Evaluation Metrics
+- Set up evaluation metrics.
-- Ran and Analyzed Evaluation Flows
+- Ran and analyzed evaluation flows.

 ### You have successfully completed the lab.
-Click on **Next >>** to procced with next exercise.
+Click on **Next >>** to proceed with the next exercise.